nate97/ASR-SNMP-Python-Parser/README.md

-# ASR-SNMP-Python-Parser
+# Customer Consumption Toolkit

-The goal of this project is to allow the easy viewing of customer traffic usage.
+The goal of this toolset is to allow an individual to inspect customer usage data and allow them to target high consumption consumers.

-This will accomplish this by extracting ASR data and combining the data with ACTIVE E and GPON respectivly.
+This application has various tools, primarily designed for a backend that allows you to maintain a pseudo database of your customer’s usage data.
+This toolset allows you to view and inspect various pieces of information regarding data consumption.
+Some of the data it allows you to view are things such as; graphs, 95th percentile, by means of sorting customers from lowest to highest, and averaged maximum data usage.

-## Ideas
+## Requirements
-Eventually I would like to have a GUI for this application that allows you to easily sift through the historical records of customer data usage, but for now, we're simply parsing and combining the data into a usable format.
+	Python 3 or above.
+	SNMP (net-snmp-utils)
+	Python3-tk (python3-tkinter)
+	PIP3 packages:
+		matplotlib